-Since Ask, Listen, Learn began in 2004, underage drinking rates are down.
+Since Ask, Listen, Learn began in 2003, underage drinking rates are down.
 Why?
 Because conversations among parents and educators with their middle schoolers are up.

 Ask, Listen, Learn

-The new seven-part animation series is science-based content and aligns with National Health Education Standards, Common Core State Standards, and Next Generation Science Standards, ensuring the tools connect with curriculum teachers are already using.
+The new seven-part animation series aligns with National Health Education Standards, Common Core State Standards, and Next Generation Science Standards, ensuring the tools connect with curriculum teachers are already using.
 This alignment also ensures the resources can be used in multiple classroom settings, such as science and health classes.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) reviewed the program content and found it to be consistent with currently available science.
+These tools also support school counselors’ and school nurses’ efforts to help students make healthy decisions.

-In addition to the animated videos and lesson plans, the new content includes interactive classroom activities, vocabulary exercises, comprehension questions, a facilitator’s guide and a sample letter to parents.
+In addition to the animated videos and lesson plans, the new content includes interactive classroom activities, vocabulary exercises, comprehension questions, a facilitator’s guide, and a sample letter to parents.
 All materials are free and ready to download through AskListenLearn.org—creating a one-stop-shop for all resources.
-Additionally, these tools support school counselors’ and school nurses’ efforts to help students make healthy decisions.

 The program also has a wealth of materials for looking for parents looking for ways to start conversations about underage drinking with their kids.